Settling in at Hastings Library

 My first day in residence coincided with Storm Eleanor (the night before) and the Christmas decorations being taken down around the library.
 Neither of these two upsets got in the way of me getting straight to work engaging with local community organisations.

 The library service is keen to offer the opportunity for disadvantaged groups to try something new and creative, so I've been reaching out and meeting with local organisations in order to organise a programme of creative writing workshops.
-So far I've been in touch with or contacted by over thirty local organisations, and had numerous meetings and phone calls to lay plans with some of them for a series of workshops over the coming months.
+So far I've been in touch with or contacted by over thirty local organisations, and had meetings and calls to lay plans with some of them for a series of workshops over the coming months.

 Everyone I've met with is incredibly keen to help facilitate the library's programme.
 I've been a little surprised (pleasantly surprised) that there's been no resistance at all to the idea of encouraging people to write.
 The discussions have focused more on logistics and practicalities.
 Local organisations have told me that they are keen on offering creative writing workshops because they are something a bit different from the norm.
 They don’t have the chance to offer their audiences things like this very often, and it’s likely that many participants won’t have had the opportunity to attend a creative writing workshop before.